ED attaches assets of KLF operative Jasmeet Hakimzada

 Hakimzada, as per the ED, currently resides in Dubai and is “actively” operating a narco-terror network in India.

-"He routed proceeds of crime, generated through drug trafficking activities of the KLF, to Dubai via hawala channels with the help of full fledged money changers based in Amritsar ," the agency said.
+“He routed proceeds of crime, generated through drug trafficking activities of the KLF, to Dubai via hawala channels with the help of full fledged money changers (FFMCs) based in Amritsar (Punjab),” the agency said.

 The ED had carried out raids in this case on August 27 last year and found some “secret” bank lockers in the names of Hakimzada and his wife in Delhi.